The strange blue box had been a fixture

 Sukie, the youngest of our group, the future of us all."

-His eyes scanned the table, wondering if
+His eyes scanned the table, wondering if there was anyone he had missed.

-there was anyone he had missed.
-"And here, finally, my own Rose,
+“And here, finally, my own Rose, who took my stubborn cold hearts

-less of a selfish git.
-Made me realise that love IS the better part of
+me realise that love IS the better part of me, and remember those who

-me, and remember those who gave their love to me, unconditionally, for
+gave their love to me, unconditionally, for so long.”

 The names are too many.
 So, my dear friends, before we eat, let us give